 Surrealist painter Frida Kahlo gave clothes a deeper meaning than her colourful self-portraits initially suggest.
-Her structured corsetry helped align a torso damaged by polio, which she suffered from as a child, her expansive patterned dresses shielded a wasted right leg, and her floral headbands were a delicate representation of her own vulnerability.
+Her structured corsetry helped align a damaged torso, her expansive patterned dresses shielded a wasted right leg, and her floral headbands were a delicate representation of her own vulnerability.
 Her tempestuous relationship to painter Diego Rivera spanned twenty-seven years, driven by passion yet riddled with pain.
 Despite his repeated infidelity, Rivera's adoration for his wife was demonstrated after her death, when, heartbroken, he refused to let anybody touch Kahlo’s dressing room.
 It remained intact for fifty years: an archive of vibrant prints, huipil tops, orthopedic shoes, rebozo scarves and ornate crowns.

 Kahlo used clothing to hide her imperfections, and in turn created an iconic image that champions creativity, bravery and the colourful spirit of Mexico.
 Sixty years on from her death, she has become a fashion genre within her own right.
 She is a continual inspiration for designers, influencing Givenchy, Comme des Garçons and Jean Paul Gaultier – who dedicated an entire runway show to the late painter in 1998.
 In celebration of Made in Mexico: The Rebozo in Art, Culture and Fashion, the new exhibit at the Fashion and Textile museum, AnOther breaks down the fashion codes of Frida.